xarray-contrib/xarray-indexes/docs/index.md

 ## What is an Xarray index?

+In order to analyze these increasingly complex data structures in Xarray, we require a flexible indexing system.

-In a (relational) database, an index is a specific and opaque structure that allows fast data lookup and retrieval.
-Likewise, a {py:class}`pandas.Index` object can be used to efficiently select rows of a {py:class}`pandas.DataFrame` by one or more labels.
+> An index is a data structure that permits fast lookup and retrieval of subsets of data

+For example, a {py:class}`pandas.Index` object can be used to efficiently select rows of a {py:class}`pandas.DataFrame` by one or more labels.

 Until recently Xarray exclusively relied on {py:class}`pandas.Index` to allow fast label-based selection of n-dimensional data via the concept of